janash/molecular-nodes-bug/README.md

 Make the following choices when importing:

 * Choose "Atoms"
-* Leave the default selection.
+* Leave the default import filter.

 ### Case 3 - Blender Crashes
 Make the following choices when imporing

 * Choose "Ball and Stick" as the deault representation.
-* Leave the default selection.
+* Leave the default import filter.

 ### Case 4 - The Trajectory Loads
 Make the following choices when importing:

 * Choose "Ball and Stick"
-* Type `resid 21` in the defalt selection box.
+* Type `resid 21` in the default import filter box.

 You will see the trajectory of one single sodium ion.
 `resid 21` means "residue ID 21".
 Our DNA has 10 base pairs,